 Information generated throughout the assessment process, for example, interview notes, is retained by us for 6 months following the closure of the campaign.

 Equal opportunities information is retained for 6 months following the closure of the campaign whether you are successful or not.

 When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymise it or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.

 Use of data processors

 Data processors are third parties who provide elements of our recruitment service for us.
-We have contracts in place with our data processors.
+We have entered into and will be entering into contracts with our data processors.
 This means that they cannot do anything with your personal information unless we have instructed them to do so.
 They will not share your personal information with any organisation apart from us.
 They will hold it securely and retain it for the period we instruct.

 If you have any queries about the process or how we handle your information, please contact us on the details at the bottom of the page.

 Under data protection legislation, you have rights as an individual which you can exercise in relation to the information we hold about you.